Landlord And Tenant Solicitors

 Tenants may attempt to claim compensation if the Assured Shorthold Tenancy agreement were not dealt with properly from the outset (for example, if a deposit were not handled according to the law).
 Claims may total up to three times the amount of the deposit.

-Failure to register a deposit correctly may also stop you from issuing a Section 21 claim until the deposit is returned.
+Failure to register a deposit correctly will stop you from issuing a Section 21 claim until the deposit is returned.
+Worse still, failure to comply with housing regulations may also prevent you from successfully evicting a tenant by means of Section 21 (Accelerated Possession) proceedings.

 Section 21 v Section 8: Recovering Unpaid Rent